fatimaiqbal34/Master-stack/README.md

 cd 01-python
 ```

-Run the relevant Python script:
+Run a Python script using:

 ```bash
 python filename.py
 ```

-For projects with their own README or requirements, follow the instructions provided inside that project directory.
+For individual projects with their own setup instructions, follow the documentation inside that project.

 The live website provides an overview of the complete AI Stack and the projects included in the learning journey.

 ## 💡 Example Workflow

-A typical learning workflow in this project is:
+The project follows a practical learning workflow:

 ```text
 Learn a concept